ISTESRMNCR/CODE-CAMP-2020/content/teams/Code Blooded/Index.md

                            So they tend to buy majorly from international brands and only a few known indian brands.
                            Our Main motive is to spread awareness about brands which are loacally popular but are unable to attract cutomers out of ther locality.
                            Our website will dynamically advertise and at same time enable to increase their consumer chain.
                            We will bw displaying Featured products from the registered stores on our landing page.
+We provide user verification
                            Along with that we will be broviding the contact details and customer reivews of various brands, to ease out quality selection for new customers.
 If the user is unable to visit the shop personally, they can buy it through our online delievery facility."

-_**Tech-Stack-Used**_ :   HTML5, CSS 3, JAVASCRIPT, JQUERY, SQL, DJANGO, Bootstrap,
+_**Tech-Stack-Used**_ :   HTML5, CSS 3, JAVASCRIPT, JQUERY, SQL, DJANGO, BOOTSTRAP.

 _**GitHub-Link**_ :   Github project Repository link Goes here (make a blank repository).